directus/directus/docs/guides/real-time/getting-started/websockets-js.md

 `WEBSOCKETS_ENABLED` environment variable is set to `true`.

 Create a new collection called `messages`, with a `date_created` field enabled in the _Optional Fields_ pane on collection creation.
-Create a text field called `text` and a second called `user`.
+Create an input field called `text` and a second called `user`.

 If it doesn’t already exist, create a user with a role that can execute read and create operations on the collection.